Bank of Cyprus UK is a well-established bank and one that has been competitive in the UK savings market over the last few years.

 Today’s Savings Market

-As mentioned previously, Bank of Cyprus UK features regularly in our best buys and is prominent in our fixed rate cash ISA table at the moment – offering the market-leading rate.
+As mentioned previously, Bank of Cyprus UK features regularly in our best buys and is prominent in our one year fixed rate cash ISA table at the moment

 The provider is also offering a competitive rate on its easy access account which features in our top five.